silnrsi/pysilfont/docs/docs.md

 will:

-- open (and update)	`/path/font.ufo`
+- open (and update)	`path/font.ufo`
-- backup the font to `/path/backups/font.ufo.nnn~`
+- backup the font to `path/backups/font.ufo.nnn~`
-- read its input from `/path/font_psnames.csv`
+- read its input from `path/font_psnames.csv`
-- write its log to `/path/font_psnames.log`
+- write its log to `path/font_psnames.log`

 If only part of a file name is supplied, other parts will default.
-If only "test" is supplied for the output font name, the font would be output to `/path/test.ufo`.
+So if only "test" is supplied for the output font name, the font would be output to `path/test.ufo`.

-If a full file name is supplied, but no path, the the current working directory will be used, so if “test.ufo” is supplied it won’t have `/path/` added.
+If a full file name is supplied, but no path, the current working directory will be used, so if “test.ufo” is supplied it won’t have `path/` added.

 ### Other defaults